How to look through a telescope using a dslr camera

 4. Use a Remote Shutter Release: To prevent camera shake, use a remote shutter release or the camera’s built-in timer to take the photo without touching the camera.

-See also How to price dslr camera
+See also Best dslr camera cage

 5. Take Test Shots: Take a few test shots to check the exposure and focus before capturing your final images.
 Make adjustments as needed to improve the quality of your photos.